Killers' life terms 'breach their human rights'

 BBC home affairs correspondent Dominic Casciani said the ruling, which applies in England and Wales, was significant both legally and politically, and it would now have to be considered by the UK government.

-The government cannot appeal against this ruling but now has six months to consider its response.'No chance to atone'
+The government cannot appeal against this ruling but now has six months to consider its response.

 The three men are among a group of 49 people in England and Wales who are serving whole-life tariffs.